 5.1.4.4.1.
-When measured as described in paragraph 3 of Annex 4, the CIL values for red retro-reflective devices must be equal to or greater than those in Table 3, expressed in millicandelas per lux, for the angles of divergence and illumination shown.
+When measured as described in paragraph 3 of Annex 4, the RI values for red retro-reflective devices must be equal to or greater than those in Table 3, expressed in millicandelas per lux, for the angles of divergence and illumination shown.

 Table 3

-Requirements for CIL values of Retro-reflectors [mcd.lx-1]
+Requirements for RI values of Retro-reflectors [mcd.lx-1]